 In October 2013, at the age of 77, Binion came back to the Lone Star STC Chapter meeting to present his new book, the Coral Carrier, about his work on a small atoll that is part of the northwestern Hawaiian Islands.

-Bob Want, President of the Lone Star STC Chapter 2016-2017, asked Kathryn Poe to contact Binion Amerson to ask him if he would be willing to begin presenting the awards again annually beginning December 2015.
-Binion expressed an interesting meeting.
-Bob Want and Teresa Nguyen went to meet Binion at his apartment in Farmers Branch and Binion said enthusiastically he would like to begin presenting the awards again annually.
+Bob Want, President of the Lone Star STC Chapter 2016-2017, asked Kathryn Poe to contact Binion Amerson to ask him if he would be willing to begin presenting the awards again annually, beginning in December 2015.
+Binion expressed an interest in meeting.
+Bob Want and Teresa Nguyen met Binion at his apartment in Farmers Branch, and Binion said enthusiastically he would like to begin presenting the awards again annually.
 Binion presented the BALA Award in December 2015 and December 2016.
 Binion passed away in September 2017.

-Binion Amerson was definitely one of the brightest stars in Lone Star’s history, as well as in the Society of Technical Communication’s history.
+Binion Amerson was one of the brightest stars in Lone Star’s history and the Society of Technical Communication’s history.

 Binion registered two daylilies, Hemerocallis ‘Agnes Amerson’ (1998), named after his mother, and H. ‘Nina Worthy’ (2007), named after a past President of the Dallas Council of Garden Clubs.

-Binion died September 23, 2017.
+Binion died on September 23, 2017.
 According to Melba Gordon, Binion’s cousin, Binion donated his body to science.
-The rest of his family is buried at the Mineral Springs Baptist Church in Washington County, Georgia.
+His family is buried at the Mineral Springs Baptist Church in Washington County, Georgia.
 The family hopes to be able to have a cenotaph erected at the church for him at a future date.

 We in the Lone Star STC Chapter are fortunate to have known him and spent time with him for two of the last years of his life.
 Rest in peace, colleague and friend, Binion Amerson.